 No, “utility belt” is not a euphemism.
 At least not outside certain corners of the Internet which I have never been to.
 No siree.

 The belt actually doesn’t look half-bad on Selina Stickyfingers, but what she really stole it for was to get new burgling gear.
 That’s fair enough, I suppose.
 Unmasking Batman would be way too easy, but getting a couple new toys to maintain juuust enough of an unfair advantage isn’t something she’s above.

 Oh, and Katsu is still stewing over how his men haven’t been able to find out anything about Catwoman (also, he has an actual shark aquarium, which pushes him into Stupid Awesome territory for now).
 This calls for drastic measures:

 the Hand the League of Assassins the Dragon’s Fangs!

 Back in the Catcave, Selina starts fiddling around with the utility belt and accidentally turns on the Bat-Bot, which rampages around the Batcave and almost kills Bruce.
 Selina inadvertently switches the thing off before that can happen, but then she turns on the Batmobile and sends it careening right out into the city.

-Moral of the story: don’t fucking link all your wonderful toys into one easily-stolen computer system.
+Moral of the story: don’t fucking put all your eggs into one

 But we do get this image of Gamer!Selina out of it, and it needs to be a thing.
 Stat.